Modern Slavery & Human Trafficking Statement 2024/25

 As an equal opportunities employer, we are committed to creating and ensuring a non-discriminatory and respectful working environment for our colleagues.
 We want all our colleagues to feel confident that they can expose any wrongdoing without any risk to themselves.

-- A speak up policy that protects colleagues and contractors from any issues arising from making a report in good faith; and
+• A Speak Up Policy that protects colleagues and contractors from any issues arising from making a

-- Clear procurement processes that require assurances from third party partners are not, and never have been, in breach of the Modern Slavery Act.
+• A Procurement Policy, and clear procurement processes that require assurances from third party partners are not, and never have been, in breach of the Modern Slavery Act.

 Supply Chain